Seeking an Interesting Bottle of Wine in Napa

 White Hall Lane – Cabernet Sauvignon is great.

-Cake Bread – We love their Pinot Noir, it was the best of that particular visit through Napa.
+Cake Bread – Loved their Pinot Noir, it was the best of that particular visit through Napa.

 Sequoia Grove – You’ll need to try their Petit Sirah.